timoreic/crwn-clothing/README.md

-The monsters-rolodex project was part of the Udemy course Complete React Developer in 2021 (w/ Redux, Hooks, GraphQL) by Andrei Neagoie and Yihua Zang.
+The monsters-rolodex project is part of the Udemy course Complete React Developer in 2021 (w/ Redux, Hooks, GraphQL) by Andrei Neagoie and Yihua Zang.

 # Getting Started with Create React App